• Electronic Components

 When a nickel-metal hydride (NiMH) or nickel-cadmium (NiCd) battery is charging, the battery voltage gradually increases, peaking near full charge, and then stabilizes.
 Concurrently, the battery temperature will continue to rise, albeit not significantly.
 Given the small capacity for its size and the fact that the electrolyte is an aqueous solution (non-flammable), the battery is relatively safe.

-In contrast, if a Li-ion battery continues to be charged without any safeguards, both the battery voltage and the battery temperature will continue to rise even after the battery is fully charged (see the figure below).
 Since the electrolytes in Li-ion batteries consist of flammable organic solvents, overcharging can lead to fire and/or explosion hazards.
 However, numerous innovations have been made to enhance their performance and safety, leading to their current widespread use.

 Secondary protection for Li-ion batteries